 \section{Introduction}

-Quantum technologies are predicted to be a crucial component of future quantum networks, enabling the transfer of information with unprecedented security compared to current classical protocols \cite{Scarani:2009,Krenn:2016,Pirandola:2020,Portmann:2022}.
+Quantum photonic sources and interfaces are predicted to be a crucial component of future quantum networks, enabling the transfer of information with unprecedented security compared to current classical protocols \cite{Thew:2007,Krenn:2016,Sangouard:2011,Wehner:2018}.
 In addition, the rapid development of quantum sensing, computation, and simulation technologies could eventually exploit reliable and robust quantum networks that distribute quantum information and entanglement as a resource.
-Such a network should also allow interfacing between the different technologies and platforms which may be used for these systems, such as photons \cite{Slussarenko:2019,Zhong:2020}, rare-earth ions \cite{Simon:2010,Businger:2020,Askarani:2021}, trapped ions \cite{Bruzewicz:2019, Brydges:2019}, and optical lattices \cite{Gross:2017,McGrew:2018,Schafer:2020}.\\
+Such a network should also allow interfacing between the different technologies and platforms which may be used for these systems, such as photons \cite{Slussarenko:2019,Zhong:2020}, rare-earth ions \cite{Simon:2010,Businger:2020,Askarani:2021}, trapped ions \cite{Bruzewicz:2019, Brydges:2019,Krutyanskiy:20221}, and nitrogen-vacancy centres \cite{Bernien:2013,Pompili:2021}.\\